-Communication skills and preferences
+Communication skills and ability to manage relationships appropriately

-Ability to express feelings and opinions
+Ability to positively express feelings and opinions

 Strategies for managing stress and job pressure